Shahriar-0/Introduction-to-Computing-Systems-and-Programming-Course-Projects-F2021/README.md

-# ICSP-projects
+# Introduction to Computing Systems and Programming
-the things I've done in the first three months of my coding including :
+including :
-  1 : snake game //it can only be compiled with VS
+  - snake game //it can only be compiled with VS
-  2 : cafeteria v1.0 and 2.0
+  - cafeteria v1.0 and 2.0
-  3 : linked lists functions
+  - linked lists functions